 How Many Lines Of Symmetry Are In A Rectangle

 Imagine folding a piece of paper in half, and the image on one side perfectly matches the image on the other.
 That perfect match, that balanced harmony, speaks to the concept of symmetry.
-We see it in snowflakes, butterflies, and the architecture that resonates with us.
+In real terms, we see it in snowflakes, butterflies, and the architecture that resonates with us.
 But what about the shapes we encounter every day, like the humble rectangle?
 How many lines of symmetry does a rectangle possess, and what makes symmetry such a fundamental principle in geometry and beyond?

 The rectangle, a cornerstone of geometric shapes, appears simple at first glance.
-Yet, its symmetry holds a fascinating story.
-Unlike a square, which boasts a robust four lines of symmetry, a rectangle's elongated form dictates a different symmetrical narrative.
+On top of that, yet, its symmetry holds a fascinating story.
+Unlike a square, which boasts a reliable four lines of symmetry, a rectangle's elongated form dictates a different symmetrical narrative.
 Understanding this difference requires a closer look at what defines a line of symmetry and how it applies to various geometric figures.

 Main Subheading